 - August highs 88 / lows 63

 Utah National Parks in the fall are spectacular!
 The temperatures aren’t as hot as summer and you can enjoy some fall color on the leaves!

-Because the weather is good for outdoor activities at the parks, expect crowds at Capitol Reef in the fall.
+Because the weather is good for outdoor activities at the parks, expect crowds at Capitol Reef National Park in the fall.
 Starting your day off early before the parks get crowded is always our number one tip!

 The temperatures are starting to cool off in the fall months which makes is perfect for outdoor activities!